neu-se/pomelo/README.md

   The default value is ${project.build.directory}/pomelo-scan.csv.
 * \<Y\> is the amount of time in seconds after which forked isolated test JVMs should be killed.
   If set to 0, forked isolated test JVMs are never timed out.
 The default value is 0.
-* The presence of -Dpomelo.quiet indicates that the standard output and error of the forked isolated test JVMs should be discarded.
-By default, the standard output and error of the forked isolated test JVMs is redirected to the standard out and error of the Maven process.
+* The presence of -Dpomelo.verbose indicates that the standard output and error of the forked isolated test JVMs should be redirected to the standard out and error of the Maven process.
+By default, the standard output and error of the forked isolated test JVMs is discarded.

 Pomelo's scan creates a CSV report with one row for each detected parameterized test.
 Each row has the following columns: